Grunet/openfeature-for-denodeploy/README.md

 This will automatically read the flag definitions JSON from KV and initialize the library with it.
-It will also setup a KV watcher so that if the flag definitions JSON is updated later, the library will update too.
+It will also setup a KV watcher so that if the flag definitions JSON is updated later on, the library will update too.

 ### Start Evaluating Feature Flags in Application Code